88

 Args:

-ranges (Sequence[Tuple[float, float]]): Ranges of the measure space.
-Upper and lower bound of each
+ranges (Sequence[Tuple[float, float]]): Upper and lower bound of each dimension

 Raises: